 From 18 August cafes and restaurants were allowed to reopen from 09:00-22:00 for outdoors service only.
 Only 6 people are allowed at one table and shisha is still prohibited.
 From 20 August the law courts were allowed to resume work.
 Museums and exhibition halls were allowed to reopen to the public as of 31 August.

 The Prime Minister Ali Asadov sent a letter to heads of 48 central and local authorities that would allow them to increase the maximum number of employees at work in the office from 20% to 50%.
 The letter recommended prioritizing remote working, conducting meetings online, avoiding work trips, being flexible about employees aged over 60 years and providing care for children working in the office, and prohibiting staff who have family members with symptoms to attend offices.

 The cities of Jalilabad, Ganja, Masalli, Mingachevir, Yevlakh and Barda, and Goranboy, Goygol, Khachmaz and Salyan districts were removed from the orange zone as of 31 August, but due to higher number of cases in Baku, Sumgait and Absheron, these regions were to remain in the “strict quarantine regime zone” until 30 September.
 This restricted exit and entry to these areas and closed public transport at weekends throughout September.
 Traffic police tightened rules for leaving Baku to stop abuse by drivers during the weekends.
-However, the improving situation allowed restrictions on travel to Baku, Sumgayit and Absheron districts to be lifted on 8 September.
+However, the improving situation allowed restrictions on private travel to Baku, Sumgayit and Absheron districts to be lifted on 8 September.
 The continuing restrictions in Baku, Absheron and Sumgait restrictions are as follows:

 o big shopping centres are closed, (excluding grocery stores and pharmacies);